6 Healthy Heart Tips for Parents

-Red fruits and vegetables are also high in vitamin C, folate and are a source of flavonoids, which reduce inflammation and have antioxidant properties.
-Inflammation and oxidative stress are risk factors for heart disease, so encouraging your child to consume foods high in anti-inflammatory compounds and antioxidants are an effective way to improve their heart health!
+Red fruits and vegetables are high in vitamin C and folate.
+They’re also a source of flavonoids, which reduce inflammation and have antioxidant properties.
+Inflammation and oxidative stress are risk factors for heart disease.
+So, encouraging your child to consume foods high in anti-inflammatory compounds and antioxidants is an effective way to improve their heart health!

 5. Watch Added Sugars

-Added sugars are those that are added to foods and drinks to make them taste sweeter by manufacturers or by yourself at home.
-It comes in many forms, including brown sugar, corn syrup, high-fructose corn syrup, honey, dextrose, fruit juice concentrates, raw sugar and ingredients ending in “-ose”.
+Added sugars are those added, by manufacturers or you, to foods and drinks to make them taste sweeter.
+Sugars come in many forms, including brown sugar, corn syrup, high-fructose corn syrup, honey, dextrose, fruit juice concentrates, raw sugar and ingredients ending in “-ose”.

 The World Health Organizations recommends a maximum of 6 teaspoons of added sugar per day for children aged 2-18 years.
 With the average child in Australia eating and drinking more added sugar than they should, it’s important to pay attention to how much your child is consuming.

-Although the way in which added sugar impacts heart health is not completely understood, it appears to have a number of indirect connections.
-The liver is responsible for metabolizing sugar in the body and so a diet that is high in added sugars from a young age could overload the liver down the track, which can lead to an accumulation of fat and result in fatty liver disease, a contributor to diabetes, which raises heart disease risk.
+The way in which added sugar impacts heart health is not completely understood, though it appears to have a number of indirect connections.
+The liver is responsible for metabolizing sugar in the body, so a diet that is high in added sugars from a young age could overload the liver down the track.
+This can lead to an accumulation of fat and result in fatty liver disease, a contributor to diabetes, which raises heart disease risk.
 In addition, high consumption of added sugars over time can increase blood pressure which is a risk factor for heart disease.

 6. Talk About the Importance of Heart Health